Climate Activists Take To The Trees To Save German Village - UrduPoint

 Despite resorting to more coal power in the current energy crisis, Germany says it is not wavering from its aim of exiting coal power in 2030.

-In recent months, some activists have turned to more extreme means to get their voices heard -- including by sticking themselves on main roads and halting traffic.
+In recent months, some activists have turned to more extreme means to get their voices heard -- including by glueing themselves to main roads and halting traffic.

 Recently, some activists also flung mashed potatoes at a Monet painting in a Potsdam museum.